mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 It checks to see if the [undefined symbols - symbols that are to be provided by another binary](https://mfaani.com/posts/devtools/optimizing-app-size/how-can-i-inspect-the-size-impact-of-symbols-in-an-app-binary/#can-you-explain-the-above-symbols-a-bit-more) can be found in another dynamically linked library. `dyld` checks if binaryA is using the correct Binary Interface from binaryB 👈 ABI (Application Binary Interface)

-### What is the purpose of ABI Stability?

-Dynamic linking is our goal, and ABI stability is just a means to that end - [How Swift Achieved Dynamic Linking Where Rust Couldn't - Aria Desire](https://faultlore.com/blah/swift-abi/)

 ## Example of ABI usage

 Library A